Herb Gilbert: St George

+International

 Gilbert returned to the Australian Test team as captain in the 2nd Test of the Lions' 1920 tour of Australia.
 All four of Australia's illustrious three-quarter line of Dick Vest, Harold Horder, Viv Farnsworth and Gilbert scored tries in Australia's 21–8 victory.
 With the Ashes already won, Australia lost to Great Britain in the 3rd Test of the series with Gilbert captaining his country for his second and final time.